 Stool sample collection:

 Inflammation in the gut can easily be measured in stool samples.
-A stool sample will be collected from study participants at baseline, commencement on Kaftrio®, 1 month after, 6 months after and 2 years after.
+A stool sample will be collected from study participants at baseline, 1 month after, 6 months after and 2 years after commencement on Kaftrio®.
 Sample collection equipment will be provided in advance to subjects and parents, so that samples can be collected on the morning of a study visit.

 Abdominal Symptom Score:

 Our collaborators in Brandenburg, Germany have developed a specific abdominal symptom questionnaire for people with CF. The CFAbd score is validated in children and adults with CF and scores correlate well with ultrasound findings and gut inflammation.
 The CFAbd score has been used in studies in leading international centres.
 This questionnaire will take 5-8 minutes for the first time and 3-5 minutes on subsequent occasions.
 Questionnaires will be delivered at centres by the local research coordinator.
-The questionnaire will be collected at baseline, 6 months and 2 years in all subjects, and in people commencing on Kaftrio®, 1 month after and 2 months after treatment.
+The questionnaire will be collected at baseline, 1 month, 2 months, 6 months, 1 year and 2 years for all subjects.

 Cystic Fibrosis Questionnaire – Revised (CFQ-R):